debarshichoudhury25/marl-cooperation-statistical-mechanics-python/README.md

-An exogenous **punishment mechanism** is added: defectors incur an additional penalty of strength `p`, representing an external enforcement/arbiter mechanism (echoing the Arbiter role in the Ising-DM three-player framework from the thesis work above).
+An exogenous **punishment mechanism** is added: defectors incur an additional penalty of strength `p`, representing an external enforcement/arbiter mechanism (analogous to the Arbiter role in the Ising-DM three-player framework from the thesis work above).
 Agents use softmax (Boltzmann) exploration over Q-values with an annealed temperature `tau` which a deliberate nod to the statistical-mechanics